 Then take your monthly income and divide it among the expenses. $700 for rent, $150 for insurance, $100 for investing, etc.

 There are tools to help you with this step.
 For example, Betterment is a robo advisor that you can use to start investing.
-And with Unifimoney you can have all of your finances in one place, including your cash and investing accounts.
+And if you're an iOS user, with Unifimoney you can have all of your finances in one place, including your cash and investing accounts.

 Let’s say that you want to start allocating $100 a month to investing.
 Betterment allows for automatic deposits, so you can set it up to have $100 invested automatically.